fomorians/tfstage/README.md

 ## Ideas

+- README setup instructions including conda installation
+- Make it work end-to-end with constants so it "runs" without much code
+- Git init and conda/virtualenv init?
+"Initial commit"?
+- Default to `us-east1` region for GPUs
 - Add flag to enable sample code generation
 - Add additional generators for common tasks such as a TFRecords conversion generator